aki2o/emacs-pophint/README.md

 * Yank ...
 Copy the selected text.
 * RangeYank ...
 Copy the range from the selected point to the point that is selected by showing hints again.
+* Search ...
+Do w3m-search using the selected text.

-About using action for any source, see Install/Configuration section below.
+About using action for any source, see Configuration section below.

 ### Show hints when set mark